mako-framework/docs/01_getting_started/02_configuration.md

 ]
 ```

-By default the `mako\env` function returns a string but you can cast the return value to a number of types by using the `as` parameter.
+By default, the `mako\env` function returns a string, but you can cast the return value to other types by using the `as` parameter.

 | Type                 | Description                                       |
 |----------------------|---------------------------------------------------|